Waste.net

 Residential home refrigerators and commercial refrigeration systems are examples of specific heat pump applications.
 Domestic home freezers and industrial freezers operate on the same principals.

 The Refrigeration Cycle is based on the natural equilibrium forces of hot moving to cold.
-A heat Exchanger will extract any remaining heat from one medium into a colder medium, so it is potable to cool a cold medium even further as long as the other side of a heat exchanger is an even colder medium.
+A heat Exchanger will extract any remaining heat from one medium into a colder medium, so it is possible to cool a cold medium even further as long as the other side of the heat exchanger is an even colder medium.

 One method to generate a rapid cold side heat sink is with the expansion of a compressed gas or vapor, this may result in a cryo temperature effect.